- TEMPERATURE: 55 to 75 degrees F (13 to 24 degrees C)

 - SAFETY: Non-toxic to pets

-- DIFFICULTY: Moderate
+- DIFFICULTY: Challenging

 Maidenhair fern, also known as Adiantum, produces beautiful fronds made of lacy, fan-shaped leaflets on glossy black stems that reach up to 18-inches in length when grown in a pot (depending on the variety).